-To the friends and supporters of ECF,
+To the Friends and Supporters of ECF,

 We owe much of our progress to the fruitful partnerships with dedicated individuals, businesses, development organizations and indeed the communities themselves.
 Our international structure remains 100% pro-bono.
 But as much progress as we have made, however, ECF Village does not have a secure future without an Endowment Fund and child sponsors for all the children.
 I appeal to all friends and supporters, individuals, organizations and businesses to come on board and help sustain ECF Village.
-The ECF team looks forward to continuing this joint journey of giving back and rediscovering our common good in this inter-dependant and fragile world.
+The ECF team looks forward to continuing this joint journey of giving back and rediscovering our common good in this interdependent and fragile world.
 For those who are only now learning about ECF, we invite you to visit us on the ground or virtually.
 For those who are already making a difference, the board and staff of ECF are deeply appreciative and grateful for having chosen to reach out and help make a difference the ECF way.